“You should learn from your competitor, but never copy. Copy and you die.”

 – Jack Ma, Executive Chairman of Alibaba Group

 Jack Ma may be oversimplifying here, but it’s nothing short of the truth coming from a leader of Amazon’s twin marketplace in China.
 A total of 12 million – 24 million e-commerce sites exist worldwide, and more are mushrooming every single day.
-To compete, your team needs to know what is that difference that will give them an advantage, an opening, an immediate opportunity to be proactive.
+To compete in such a fierce and competitive e-commerce landscape, your team needs the intelligence to discern a distinctive advantage, an opening, an immediate opportunity to be proactive.

 Whether it’s pricing, assortment, product positioning, or uncovering a feature visitors expect from your website.
-Here’s where competitive intelligence in e-commerce comes in.
+Here’s where e-commerce competitive intelligence comes in.
 It gets at the truth by objectively detailing what is happening, helping you and other stakeholders effectively prioritize strategic decisions.

 Still mulling over what’s in a competitive intelligence study for your business?
 Check if you tick at least one of these boxes:

 - Have you noticed possible signs of an opportunity, but aren’t sure if it makes sense for your e-commerce business?

 - Has a competitor introduced a new unexpected product or service or feature that your customers demanded, and that you did not know they wanted?